zowe/docs-site/docs/user-guide/systemrequirements.md

   **Notes:**

-  - To install Node.js on z/OS, ensure that you meet all the hardware and software requirements in the procedure, including the following requirement:

-    z/OS V2R2 with PTF UI46658 or z/OS V2R3, z/OS UNIX System Services enabled, and Integrated Cryptographic Service Facility (ICSF) configured and started.
+  - To install Node.js on z/OS, ensure that you meet all the hardware and software requirements in the procedure, including that Integrated Cryptographic Service Facility (ICSF) is configured and started.

-  - Installation of the C/C++ compiler is not necessary for running the Zowe Application Framework.
+  - The step of installing the C/C++ compiler is not necessary for running the Zowe Application Framework.

   2. Set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.11.2-os390-s390x`.

 - IBM SDK for Java Technology Edition V8 or later

 **Disk and brower requirements (for Zowe desktop):**

 - 833 MB of HFS file space.

 - Supported browsers:
     -   Google Chrome V54 or later
     -   Mozilla Firefox V44 or later
     -   Safari V11 or later
     -   Microsoft Edge (Windows 10)

 - npm 5.4 or later for building Zowe Application Framework applications.

      To update npm, issue the following command: